ML-Modular-Team/ML_modular_synth/README.md

 ![ggg ](Images/algorithm_process3.png "Loudness Source et Loudness Reconstruite du sample 5")

-The algorithm succeeded in extracting the frequency 332, which corresponds to the note E4.
+The algorithm succeeded in extracting the frequency 332, which corresponds to the note E4 which was indeed in the piano chord of the studied audio sample.

 <audio controls>
   <source src="samples/A4_piano.mp3" type="audio/mp3">